-The suggested air dispersion solution consisting of four Ø500 fabric ducts with a combination of the flow models SonicFlowTM and OriFlowTM was tested and the results of the CFD simulations confirm that the engineered solution in its current configuration is a good fit to the application under the given premises.
+The suggested air dispersion solution, consisting of two Ø500 fabric ducts with the SonicFlowTM flow model, was tested and the results of the CFD simulations confirm that the engineered solution in its current configuration is a good fit to the application under the given premises.

 The solution ensures an even air dispersion across the room, and that the airflow reaches all areas of the room.
 The air velocities create sufficient air mixing in the occupied zone without generally getting higher than the recommended 0,5 m/s in the occupied one.
 In most of the occupied zone the air velocities stay below 0.25 m/s.
-There is a homogeneous temperature across the conditioned space.